CMSgov/bcda-static-site/src/_pages/api-documentation/get-a-bearer-token.md

 ## Sandbox credentials

-Sandbox credentials allow anyone to access synthetic test claims data.
+Sandbox credentials allow anyone to access one of the BCDA sample data sets.
 These credentials will not work in the production environment.

-Sample data sets vary in size and data complexity, ranging from 100 to 11,000 synthetic enrollees, to best match the needs of your model entity.

-### Adjudicated claims data sets – 2 advanced sizes
+### Sample claims data sets

-Advanced data sets offer an accurate representation with the bulk FHIR format and a realistic distribution of disease and demographic information.
+These two sample data sets offer an accurate representation of FHIR resources and a realistic distribution of disease and demographic information for Accountable Care Organizations.

 The small data set helps you understand the format of BCDA data.
 The large data set is better for in-depth exploration or early load testing of your systems.

-#### Extra-small model entity (100 synthetic enrollees)
+#### Small model entity (100 synthetic enrollees)

 Client ID: